Quick and easy Chinese egg fried rice recipe with fluffy scrambled eggs that coat each grain of rice! Ready from start to finish in 15 minutes!

 This Chinese egg fried rice recipe is meant to be simple, quick, and easy and is best eaten as a side dish with a saucy main course.

-If you are looking for a heartier fried rice dish that can be enjoyed more as a main course, try my Cumin Beef Fried Rice recipe!
+If you are looking for a heartier fried rice dish that can be enjoyed more as a main course, try my Cumin Beef Fried Rice or Kimchi Fried Rice with Spam recipes!

 Egg Fried Rice Ingredients

-- Rice - Any type of rice works for this recipe, try to use day old cold rice if possible to prevent mushy fried rice.
+- Rice - Any type of rice works for this easy egg fried recipe, try to use day old cold cooked rice if possible to prevent mushy/soggy fried rice.
+I personally like to use jasmine rice (long grain rice) and Japanese calrose rice (medium grain rice) to make egg fried rice.

-- Eggs - I like to use large chicken eggs for this Chinese egg fried rice recipe.
+- Eggs - I like to use large chicken eggs for this easy egg fried rice recipe.

 - Toasted Sesame Seeds and Green Onions - These garnishes add a lot of flavor to egg fried rice, especially the finely minced green onions.